zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_proxy/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

 1. User is editing the ARM template parameters file (1-time edit).
-These parameters values are being used throughout the deployment.
+These parameter values are being used throughout the deployment.

-2. User deploys the ARM template at resource group level.
+2. User deploys the ARM template at the resource group level.

 3. User logs in to the Client's VM using SSH or Azure Bastion to trigger the Azure Arc onboarding script.